Your dog talks to you in its way. It tells you more than you think.

 Reason 2: Your Dog is Showing Its Love

-Your furry companion definitely loves you a lot.
-And sometimes it shows you it loves you by snuggling up to you.
-Sitting on your feet like sleeping under the covers is a sign of love.
+Your furry companion loves you a lot.
+And sometimes, it shows you it loves you by snuggling up to you.
+Sitting on your feet, like sleeping under the covers, is a sign of love.

-While most dogs might prefer sitting right next to you, yours might find it too warm.
-That’s why instead of being on the furniture, it’s on the floor right next to your feet.
+While most dogs prefer sitting next to you, yours might find it too warm.
+That’s why instead of being on the furniture, it’s on the floor next to your feet.

-When you have more than one dog there might be a power struggle.
+There might be a power struggle when you have more than one dog.
 Your dogs might compete to see who has a closer spot to you.

 Reason 3: Your Dog Might Be Scared

-If your dog is scared it’s gonna look for security.
-And what better security is there than being in close proximity to the pack leader!
+If your dog is scared, it’s going to look for security.
+And what better security is there than being near the pack leader?
 Pay special attention to your dog’s body language if you feel this is the case.

-As the causes of your dogs getting hiccups, not all causes for lying at your feet are harmless.
-This is particularly a concerning one.
-You can pinpoint whether this is the case or not by looking out for other signs.
+As the causes of your dogs getting hiccups, not all reasons for lying at your feet are harmless.
+This is mainly a concerning one.
+You can pinpoint whether this is the case by looking out for other signs.